 Editorial Standards

 The Consilium holds itself to the same standards of accuracy that we demand of the ideas we scrutinise.
-When we get something wrong, we say so: clearly, promptly, and without qualification.
+When we get something wrong, we correct it promptly and say what changed.

 Every article published in The Consilium is reviewed by an editor before publication.
 We check facts, verify figures, and confirm the integrity of arguments.
 Despite these efforts, errors occasionally occur: in statistics, in the spelling of names, in the attribution of quotes, or in matters of interpretation.
 When they do, we correct them.